 Each year thousands of people lose their homes because they can not pay their ever increasing property taxes.
 The elderly, sick, unemployed as well as just plain ordinary folk are victims of a system that was designed to help finance local schools and government, not drive people out of their homes.
 The Real Estate Tax Institute (TRETI) through it’s Cook County Tax Relief Program (CCTRP) is offering real assistance to low-moderate income homeowners who by no fault of their own, are about to lose their homes for non- payment of property taxes.
 We believe no one should lose their home because they can’t afford to pay their taxes.

-This sale includes all eligible properties in Cook County with two or more delinquent tax years from 1993 through 2011.
-A list of tax-delinquent properties will be published in community newspapers by township..
-Additionally, a complete listing will be published in the Chicago Tribune and Chicago Sun-Times.
-Lists of these properties will be available for inspection or purchase at the Cook County Treasurer's Office in the County Building at 118 N. Clark Street, Chicago, Illinois, Room 112, beginning December 2013.
+This sale includes all properties in Cook County with three or more delinquent tax years from 1993 through 2011.
+A list of tax-delinquent properties will be published in community newspapers by township on November 20 and 21, 2013.
+Lists of these properties will be available for inspection at the Cook County Treasurer's Office in the County Building at 118 N. Clark Street, Chicago, Illinois, Room 112, beginning November 22, 2013.
 Lists of properties will also be available for inspection in the Cook County Clerk's Office, Room 434.

-The Delinquent Tax List will be available for purchase December 2013, in paper form or CD, for $250.
+The Delinquent Tax List will be available for purchase November 22, 2013, in paper form or CD, for $250.
 Payment must be made in Room 112 of the Treasurer’s Office.
-The purchaser will be provided with a receipt, and then must bring the receipt to the Tax Sale Department, Room 112, to receive a copy of the list.
+The Purchaser will be provided with a receipt, and then must bring the receipt to the Tax Sale Department, Room 112, to receive a copy of the list.

-Registration for the sale will begin early December 2013 There is a non-refundable $100 Registration Fee required for each buyer to participate in the Scavenger Sale.
+Registration for the sale will begin at 9:00 a.m. on November 22, 2013, and will end at 4:00 p.m. on December 19, 2013.
+There is a non-refundable $100 Registration Fee required for each buyer to participate in the Scavenger Sale.
 Payment must be made in Room 112 of the Treasurer’s Office.
-There, you will receive a receipt that must be presented when submitting registration forms to Tax Sale Department in Room 112 of the Treasurer’s Office.
+There, you will receive a receipt that must be presented when submitting registration forms to the Tax Sale Department in Room 112 of the Treasurer’s Office.
 The fee is strictly for registration and will not be applied to any successful bids.